UmSenhorQualquer/pyforms/docs/getting-started/multiple-windows.md

 ## **EmptyWidget Control**
 ***************************

-Instead of opening a new window everytime we want to add a new Person, we will make Application to open the PersonWindow inside the PeopleWindow.
+Instead of opening a new window everytime we want to add a new Person, we will change the Application to open the PersonWindow inside the PeopleWindow.
 For this we will use the ControlEmptyWidget.

 ```python
 from pyforms.Controls		import ControlEmptyWidget